EXPLAINER: Argentina soccer chaos over Brazil quarantine row - WHIZ News

 There was considerable focus on the trips from England even before Aston Villa players Emiliano Martinez and Emiliano Buendia, and Tottenham duo Giovanni Lo Celso and Cristian Romero flew to South America.

-The initial spotlight was on England’s requirements for anyone returning from South America to enter mandatory hotel quarantine for 10 days on their return.
-Premier League clubs collectively agreed that no one would travel to CONMEBOL’s games, defying an order from FIFA that both regulates world football — giving it powers to enforce players are released for their countries — and organizes the World Cups that fund the governing body.
+The initial spotlight was on Britain’s requirements for anyone returning from South America to enter mandatory hotel quarantine for 10 days.
+Premier League clubs collectively agreed that no one would travel to CONMEBOL’s games, defying an order from FIFA that both regulates world football — giving it powers to enforce players are released for their countries — and organizes the World Cups that fund the sport’s governing body.

-FIFA President Gianni Infantino’s plea for the players to be exempt from quarantine after traveling to countries on England’s red list was rejected by British Prime Minister Boris Johnson.
+FIFA President Gianni Infantino’s plea for the players to be exempt from quarantine after traveling to countries on the so-called “red list” was rejected by British Prime Minister Boris Johnson.

-But Villa eventually allowed its players to go to South America on the proviso that they play in only two of the three games.
-That was to reduce the time they would miss with their Villa employer.
+But Villa eventually allowed its players to go to South America on the proviso that they play in only two of Argentina’s three games.
+That was designed to reduce the time the players would miss with their Villa employer.

 “We think this plan respects the long established call-up rules and balances the importance which top players place on representing their countries in important matches with the best interests of Aston Villa,” the club said.